-Smoking: Pupils are forbidden from possessing tobacco or smoking (including e-cigarettes), and from associating with anyone so doing.
+Smoking, vaping and nicotine consumption: Pupils are forbidden from possessing tobacco products, smoking (including e-cigarettes) or vaping or consuming nicotine, and from associating with anyone so doing.
 Any pupil breaching these rules should expect to be gated.
-Pupils smoking in school buildings should expect to be temporarily excluded.
+Pupils smoking or vaping in school buildings should expect to be temporarily excluded.